-The Behavioral Health and Developmental Services Unit sought out potential areas of focus from DBHDS and other stakeholder groups.
-The Behavioral Health and Developmental Services Unit has selected the following areas on which to focus in fiscal year 2022:
+The BHDS Unit sought out potential areas of focus from DBHDS and other stakeholder groups.
+The Unit has selected the following areas on which to focus in fiscal year 2023:

-- Inspect, monitor and review the quality of services provided in state facilities and by providers as defined in Code § 37.2-403, including licensed mental health treatment units in state correctional facilities. - Evaluate the use of electronic health records in DBHDS facilities. - Monitor and evaluate the DBHDS mortality review process. - Evaluate the use of seclusion and restraint in mental health programs in the Commonwealth.
+- Inspect, monitor and review the quality of services provided in state facilities and by providers as defined in Code § 37.2-403, including licensed mental health treatment units in state correctional facilities. - Evaluate the use of electronic health records in DBHDS facilities. - Monitor alerts and incident reporting systems for potential issues requiring evaluation.